Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.65 team ERA ranks last among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.62).

-- The Rockies allow the second-most home runs in baseball (200 total, 1.5 per game).
+- The Rockies surrender the second-most home runs in baseball (200 total, 1.4 per game).

-- The left-hander last pitched on Thursday against the Atlanta Braves, when he tossed 5 2/3 innings, allowing six earned runs while giving up eight hits.
+- In his last time out on Saturday against the Toronto Blue Jays, the right-hander tossed 5 2/3 innings, allowing four earned runs while surrendering seven hits.

+- The 29-year-old has amassed an ERA of 6.89, with 6.5 strikeouts per nine innings, in 24 games this season.
+Opponents are hitting .320 against him.

 © 2023 Data Skrive.
 All rights reserved.